DriftRec: Adapting diffusion models to blind JPEG restoration: Results and Discussion

 \section{Results and Discussion}

 For all experiments besides those in \cref{sec:sampler-experiments}, we generate reconstructions from our DriftRec models with the Euler-Maruyama sampler~\cite{kloeden2011numerical} using $N=100$ uniform discretization steps.
-For DDRM~\cite{kawar2022jpeg}, we follow the authors' method but retrieve single samples rather than a multi-sample average for a fair comparison.
-For FBCNN~\cite{jiang2021towards}, QGAC~\cite{ehrlich2020quantization} and the regression baseline, we retrieve reconstructions via a single forward pass.
-We use the publicly available codes and checkpoints of DDRM, QGAC and FBCNN.
+For fairness, for DDRM~\cite{kawar2022jpeg}, we follow the authors' method but retrieve single samples rather than a multi-sample average, as in our method.
+Also for a fair comparison, for I2SB~\cite{liu2023i2sb}, we use the authors' default settings but set the number of DNN evaluations to 100, as in our method.
+For FBCNN~\cite{jiang2021towards}, QGAC~\cite{ehrlich2020quantization}, and the regression baseline, we retrieve reconstructions via a single forward pass.
+We use the publicly available codes and checkpoints of DDRM, QGAC, and FBCNN.
+For QGAC on \celeba{}, we also evaluate the GAN weights with an interpolation parameter of $\alpha = 0.7$, as in~\cite{ehrlich2020quantization} (\enquote{QGAC$_\text{GAN}$}).